Kaluchak massacre: Reaction in India

 Indian Prime minister Atal Bihari Vajpayee termed the massacre "a most inhuman and brutal carnage".
 Hundreds of army personnel and their family members held candlelight prayers on Friday night in memory of those killed in one of the worst ever terrorist strikes in Jammu and Kashmir, in May 2002.

-Jaswant Singh, the then Minister for External Affairs, writes in his book A Call To Honour – In Service of Emergent India that the Kaluchak incident was the last straw that almost led to war between India and Pakistan (see 2001-2002 India-Pakistan standoff), and was the closest that Pakistan and India came to war.
+Jaswant Singh, then-Minister for External Affairs, writes in his book A Call To Honour – In Service of Emergent India that the Kaluchak incident was the last straw that almost led to war between India and Pakistan (see 2001-2002 India-Pakistan standoff), and was the closest that Pakistan and India came to war.

 Indian Union Minister of State for External Affairs Omar Abdullah blamed Pakistan for this massacre and argued for escalating the response against Pakistan, citing the "sheer barbarity" of the attack.
 Chief Minister of Jammu and Kashmir Farooq Abdullah also blamed Pakistani intruders, calling them "animals."

-Members of Parliament of India unanimously blamed pakistan for this attack.
+Members of Parliament of India unanimously blamed Pakistan for this attack.
+On 18 May 2002, India expelled Pakistan's Ambassador Ashraf Jehangir Qazi.
+Cabinet Committee on Security (CCS) decided to place the paramilitary forces and Coast Guard under the command of the Army and Navy.
+Reportedly American officials told NYT that India is taking the steps needed to go to war.

 International reactions

 The President of the United States George W. Bush condemned the massacre as a "terrible and outrageous act" and said that he was "appalled at the incident".

 The Presidency of the European Union "strongly condemned the brutal terrorist attack in Kaluchak (Jammu and Kashmir), which resulted in the death of numerous innocent civilians" and expressed sympathy to the Government of India for its problems in controlling terrorism in Kashmir.

-Similar condemnations were expressed by representatives of Germany, Japan and Russia.

 Pakistan arrested Lashkar-e-Taiba chief Hafiz Muhammad Saeed, lending credence to the group's connection to the attack.

 In 2003, the Australian government declared Lashkar-e-Taiba to be a terrorist organisation based in Muridke near Lahore, Pakistan, partially in reaction to the massacre.